-Partick Thistle v Ayr United
+Thistle beat Ayr to take three-goal first-leg lead

 Post update

+Zander Mackenzie (Partick Thistle) wins a free kick in the defensive half.

-Corner, Partick Thistle.
-Conceded by Sean McGinty.
+Corner, Ayr United.
+Conceded by Aaron Muirhead.